needle-tools/needle-engine-samples/package/Runtime/RecordedAvatar/README.md

-# Avatar Recording
+# Recorded Avatars

-A simple way to animate your characters is by using a VR headset's own tracking capabilities.
-With eye tracking, hand tracking, and mouth movement estimation, the end result is a fully animated character from the waist up.

-This sample only showcases the result of the animation.
-The recorder itself is a separate Quest app.

-## Avatar Recorder

-Available on Quest 2, Quest Pro and Quest 3 via [AppLab](https://www.meta.com/en-gb/experiences/6145925042141671/).
-This software allows you to start recording right away.
-After recording, you can trim the recording directly in the application.
-Overall, there are many options you would need when producing and exporting your animated avatars.

-Mind that recording eye tracking and face expressions is only possibly on Quest Pro in good lighting conditions.

-You can choose to export the animation with your Meta Avatar, or you can export only the bone animations.
-Sound is optional as well.

-## Unity

-A good practice is to use a Timeline in order to synchronize the animation from the .glb file and the audio from the .wav file.
-Note that the user has to interact with the page by clicking so the website can play any sound.
+Animate a character by performing it in VR.
+Using a headset's own eye, hand, and mouth tracking, you can record a full upper-body performance and play it back on the web as an animated avatar — no keyframing required.

+This sample shows the playback result.
+The recording itself is done in a separate Quest app, [Avatar Recorder](https://www.meta.com/en-gb/experiences/6145925042141671/) (Quest 2, Quest Pro, and Quest 3 via AppLab), where you can record, trim, and export — with your Meta Avatar or just the bone animation, and optional audio.
+Eye and face capture needs a Quest Pro in good lighting.

+In Unity, a Timeline keeps the exported `.glb` animation and `.wav` audio in sync.
+Since browsers only play sound after a user interaction, playback starts on the first click.